pengutronix/genimage/README.rst

 :partition:	can be given multiple times and refers to a partition described
 		below

-additionally each image can have one of the following sections describing the type of the image:
+Additionally each image can have one of the following sections describing the type of the image:

 cpio, cramfs, ext2, ext3, ext4, file, flash, hdimage, iso, jffs2, qemu, squashfs,
 tar, ubi, ubifs, vfat.

-partition options:
+Partition options:

 :offset:		The offset of this partition as a total offset to the beginning
 			of the device.